sidsingh00/Sidharth_singh_21BCE10963/README.md

 # Frontend (React)
-   # React Components

-  .App.js: The main component that manages the state of the game, including the grid, selected pieces, current player, move history, and game status.
+  App.js: The main component that manages the state of the game, including the grid, selected pieces, current player, move history, and game status.
-        .State Variables:
+    *.State Variables:*
             .grid: Represents the current state of the game grid.
             .selected: Stores the currently selected piece by the player.
             .currentPlayer: Tracks whose turn it is.